Spartans will host nine duals at Jenison Field House.

 Michigan State head wrestling coach Tom Minkel enters his 24th season in East Lansing following this credo as he continues to dedicate himself to producing quality student-athletes in conjunction with upholding the prestigious Spartan wrestling tradition.

-During his tenure, Minkel has produced 36 All-Americans, 13 Big Ten Champions and two NCAA Champions, building on the success of the program that has generated 14 NCAA Champions, 65 Big Ten Champions and nine Big Ten Championships.
+During his tenure, Minkel has produced 38 All-Americans, 13 Big Ten Champions and two NCAA Champions, building on the success of the program that has generated 25 NCAA Champions, 68 Big Ten Champions and eight Big Ten Championships.
 His direction has also led to team success as his squads have placed in the Top 30 at the NCAA Championships 16 times.
-Minkel is tied with Fendley Collins for the second-most wins in program history with 158 dual victories.
+Minkel owns the second-most wins in program history with 166 dual victories.
 Minkel also serves on the NCAA Division I Wrestling Committee.

 The ascent of the Spartan wrestling program took center stage in 1995.
 Minkel, who was in the fourth year of rebuilding the program to its storied past, led the Spartans to a third-place finish at the NCAA Championships, the highest place of any MSU team since 1972.
 Kelvin Jackson claimed the 118-pound title, the first Spartan to win a national title in 21 years.
 The following year, Minkel proved that the Spartan program would be a model for consistency, guiding MSU to a seventh-place NCAA finish.
 The back-to-back top eight finishes at the NCAA Championships hadn't been accomplished at Michigan State since the 1971-72 seasons, when the Spartans placed in the top five for six consecutive years.
 Minkel coached his second national champion in 2009 as Franklin Gomez, a three-time All-American, won the 133-pound title.